Green Park Partners

 - Most corporates operate in several business areas – separated by e.g. product type, target market or geography.

-- Corporate strategy evolves over time – a business once “core” has become “non-core”.
+- Corporate strategy evolves over time – a business once “core” becomes “non-core”.

 - The non-core business becomes a distraction and owner is reluctant to invest further time and resources.